--Israeli poet, Natan Yonatan
+Israeli poet, Natan Yonatan

 Within an approximately one square kilometer area lies the Church of the Holy Sepulcher, the Dome of the Rock, the Western Wall, and centuries of historical treasures piled layer upon layer, only to be discovered occasionally during archeological excavations.

 It is not completely clear to historians why Suleiman built the wall around the city.
-For hundreds of years prior to the Ottoman rule, Jerusalem did not have secure walls surrounding it.
-Some scholars claim that the Turks feared a second crusade from Europe; others argue that the main reason was to protect the city from attacks of violent Bedouins.
+For hundreds of years prior to Ottoman rule, Jerusalem did not have secure walls surrounding it.
+Some scholars claim that the Turks feared a second crusade from Europe; others argue that the main reason was to protect the city from attacks from violent Bedouins.
 Although the reason for the wall is not clear, the purpose of each gate is evident.
 The function of each gate throughout history usually comes across in the evolution of the gate’s name.
 Overall, by reviewing each gate, one can better understand the history of the city as well as the demographic developments and changes that have taken place over the years.

-The Jaffa Gate is the largest, and is considered to be one of the main gates of Jerusalem’s Old City, which today can be accessed on foot and by car.
+The Jaffa Gate is the largest and is considered to be one of the main gates of Jerusalem’s Old City, which today can be accessed on foot and by car.
 Situated above the Hinnom Valley, its topographical benefits are the reason why the Jaffa Gate was the primary gate during most of its history.
-The reason why it is called Jaffa Gate is because during the 19th century the traffic to and from the main port of Jaffa passed through this gate.
+The reason why it is called Jaffa Gate is that during the 19th century the traffic to and from the main port of Jaffa passed through this gate.